-thing, remember "when It is preferable to put an item in the trash, where it will be turned into elec-Presents can be gifted in tricity (our trash generates enough power for 30,000 homes each year), than to risk contaminating the recycling stream with items
+no longer suit your style. how to get rid of something, remember "when stuffed animals, linens and in doubt, throw it out."
+It is preferable to put an item in the trash, where it will be turned into elec-Presents can be gifted in tricity (our trash generates enough power for 30,000 homes each year), than to risk contaminating the recycling stream with items

 For more information about recycling at the holidays or any time of year, visit OCRRA.org.
-Happy Holidays to you and yours!
+Happy Holidays to you and